rbtLong/CurryingConnections/README.md

   .Row();
 ```

-to the non-curried version . . .
+to the non-simplified version . . .

 ```C#
 using (var conn = new SqlConnection(<... conn for jics db ...>))